Pediatric Orthopedic surgeons Limb Lengthening

 Physical examination

-The doctor will ask about the child’s health, medical history, and what symptoms exist.
+The doctor will ask about the child’s health, medical history, and symptoms.
 Then the doctor will carry out a detailed exam while observing how the child sits, stands, and moves.

 The physical exam involves: